Picking NPA constraints from a randomly sampled quantum moment matrix: Results

-\begin{proof} In Lemma~\ref{lem:probability_equality} presented in the appendix we derive that, when $r>1$, picking equalities among the entries of a randomly generated moment matrix does not provide additional constraints with respect to those obtainable algebraically using only properties of projectors.
-On the other hand, randomly generated projectors would satisfy all the algebraic properties of projectors by construction.
+\begin{proof} In Lemma~\ref{conj:probability_equality} presented in the appendix, in which it is assumed Conjecture~\ref{conjecture1}, we prove that, when $r>1$, picking equalities among the entries of a randomly generated moment matrix does not, with probability $1$, produce additional constraints beyond those obtainable algebraically using only properties of projectors, as described in Lemma~\ref{lem:moment_entry_equality}.
+On the other hand, randomly generated projectors satisfy all algebraic relations by construction.

-When $r=1$, we derive in Lemma~\ref{lem:probability_equality} that additional equalities can emerge from the associated moment matrix, and in particular, via Lemma~\ref{short_homogeneous}, also presented in the appendix, we have that the additional equalities emerge only when both the conditions~\eqref{lev3} and~\eqref{indepProj} are violated, i.e. when products of at least $5$ projectors associated with the same party appear in the same entry of the moment matrix, for which at least $L=3$ is required, and at least $3$ independent projectors associated with the same party appear at the same time in an entry of the moment matrix, and this number is described by the LHS of the expression in~\eqref{indepProj}. \end{proof}
+When $r=1$, Lemma~\ref{conj:probability_equality} implies that additional equalities may emerge from the associated moment matrix.
+In particular, Lemma~\ref{short_homogeneous}, together with Lemma~\ref{conj:probability_equality}, implies that, in order for such additional equalities to appear, products of at least $5$ projectors associated with the same party must occur within a single entry of the moment matrix.
+This requires at least $L=3$.